Just in case you need a little background on Hong Kong, here are some instant facts. Don’t worry, there isn't a test!

 Hong Kong has one of the lowest crime rates in the world and is considered to be a safe city with police patrolling many areas quite frequently.
 However, like any big city, please be careful of scams, pickpockets and petty theft.
 For more safety advice, please visit the Hong Kong Police Force website.
 If you need help from the Police, Fire Services Department or an ambulance, dial 999

-You can take the E21 Bus at the Airport and get off at Wong Chuk Street , which is 5-minute walk to the hotel.
-The bus runs every 15 to 20 minutes from 05:30 to 00:00 daily and journey time is approximately 90 minutes.
+Arriving from the Airport, you can take A20 and get off at Wong Chuk Street, then a 5-minute walk to the hotel.
+For departure, take E21 bus at Wong Chuk Street near Cheng Fai Building.
+The bus runs every 15 to 20 minutes from 05:30 to 00:00 daily and journey time is approximately 85 minutes.
 Click here for more information.

 There are a range of buses, minibuses and even double-deckers in Hong Kong which are mostly air-conditioned.
 Bus routes cover almost all of Hong Kong while minibuses, depending on its colour (green or red) operate on fixed routes or not always fixed routes.
 Click here for more information.

 The MTR (Mass Transit Railway) is a widely-used public transportation system in Hong Kong.
-Our hotel is just 5-minute walk to MTR Mong Kok Station (Exit E1) and a 8-minute walk to MTR Yau Ma Tei Station (Exit B1).
+Our hotel is just 5-minute walk to MTR Sham Shui Po Station (Exit A2) and a 7-minute walk to MTR Prince Edward Station (Exit D).
 You can purchase single journey tickets or buy an Octopus Card at the station and pay by simply scanning your card at the gates.
 Click here for more information.

 Taxi’s are usually plentiful throughout Hong Kong and can either be hailed on the street or summoned by phone.
 All taxi’s have a metre, are relatively cheap and are air-conditioned.